Anti-aircraft warfare: Interwar years

 Rheinmetall in Germany developed an automatic 20 mm in the 1920s and Oerlikon in Switzerland had acquired the patent to an automatic 20 mm gun designed in Germany during World War I. Germany introduced the rapid-fire 2 cm FlaK 30 and later in the decade it was redesigned by Mauser-Werke and became the 2 cm FlaK 38.
 Nevertheless, while 20 mm was better than a machine gun and mounted on a very small trailer made it easy to move, its effectiveness was limited.
 Germany therefore added a 3.7 cm.
 The first, the 3.7 cm FlaK 18 developed by Rheinmetall in the early 1930s, was basically an enlarged 2 cm FlaK 30.
 It was introduced in 1935 and production stopped the following year.
 A redesigned gun 3.7 cm FlaK 36 entered service in 1938, it too had a two-wheel carriage.
 However, by the mid-1930s the Luftwaffe realised that there was still a coverage gap between 3.7 cm and 8.8 cm guns.
 They started development of a 5 cm gun on a four-wheel carriage.

 After World War I the US Army started developing a dual-role (AA/ground) automatic 37 mm cannon, designed by John M. Browning.
 It was standardised in 1927 as the T9 AA cannon, but trials quickly revealed that it was worthless in the ground role.
-However, while the shell was a bit light (well under 2 lbs) it had a good effective ceiling and fired 125 rounds per minute; an AA carriage was developed and it entered service in 1939.
-The Browning 37 mm proved prone to jamming, and was eventually replaced in AA units by the Bofors 40 mm.
+However, while the shell was a bit light (well under 2 lbs) it had a good effective ceiling and fired 125 rounds per minute; an AA carriage was developed and it entered service in 1939 as the 37 mm gun M1.
+It proved prone to jamming, and was eventually replaced in AA units by the Bofors 40 mm.
 The Bofors had attracted attention from the US Navy, but none were acquired before 1939.
 Also, in 1931 the US Army worked on a mobile anti-aircraft machine mount on the back of a heavy truck having four .30 calibre water-cooled machine guns and an optical director.
 It proved unsuccessful and was abandoned.

-The Soviet Union also used a 37 mm, the 37 mm M1939, which appears to have been copied from the Bofors 40 mm.
+The USSR introduced a new 76 mm M1931 in 1937, an 85 mm M1938 and developed the 37 mm M1939 (61-K), which appears to have been copied from the Bofors 40 mm.
 A Bofors 25 mm, essentially a scaled down 40 mm, was also copied as the 25 mm M1939.

 During the 1930s solid-fuel rockets were under development in the Soviet Union and Britain.
 In Britain the interest was for anti-aircraft fire, it quickly became clear that guidance would be required for precision.
-However, rockets, or 'unrotated projectiles' as they were called, could be used for anti-aircraft barrages.
-A 2-inch rocket using HE or wire obstacle warheads was introduced first to deal with low-level or dive bombing attacks on smaller targets such as airfields.
-The 3-inch was in development at the end of the inter-war period.
+However, rockets, or "Unrotated Projectiles" as they were called, could be used for anti-aircraft barrages.
+A two-inch rocket using HE or wire obstacle warheads – the Z Battery – was introduced first to deal with low-level or dive bombing attacks on smaller targets such as airfields.
+The three-inch was in development at the end of the inter-war period.